dereklukacs/waiting-game/iteration.md

 can you replace each of the cubes with a stick person? how can I get 3d assets for that?
 Ideally their legs would move to simulate running

 Can you reduce hitbox size for the stick person? they are getting too spread out

+Can we add zombies coming towards the stick people.
+If one of the stick people touches a zombie that stick person is removed